 If you’re looking to visit Wet’n’Wild with young kids or babies we’ve got a review for you!
 Since this post was first written in 2018, we have visited the park a few more times.
-Yes, we even recently visited Wet’n’Wild during the pandemic in 2021.
-As you read our review of Wet’n’Wild you will hear tips for visiting with kids of all ages (babies to adults) and there’s also a section with tips we learned in 2022.
+Yes, we even recently visited Wet’n’Wild in 2023 with tweens.
+As you read our review of Wet’n’Wild you will hear tips for visiting with kids of all ages (babies to adults) and there’s also a section with tips we learned in 2023.

 On each visit we try to get there for opening and stay until closing.
 The hours we spend at Wet’n’Wild is immensely fun thanks to the fun tunes blasted at the park, the company of friends, the friendly staff and the fact that the kids are always in a happy mood here.
 It’s hard not to be happy at Wet’n’Wild as it offers enough rides to keep everyone content but at the same time, it’s not a massive park and so small kids and those with babies can easily navigate the park without any inconvenience.

-August 2022, I spent an entire day at this Toronto waterpark with Akira and Apollo and a friend of mine who has a 6 year old.
+August 2023, I spent an entire day at this Toronto waterpark with Akira and Apollo and a friend of mine who has a 6 year old.
 You can see last year’s visit in detail on my Yes Day highlight on Instagram and here’s a link to this year’s video.
 As always, I recommend buying tickets online prior to arriving at the gate and keep an eye out for deals by signing up for their newsletter.
-In 2022 there is no masking rules as every where in Ontario.
-We had such a great time and as always, I highly recommend booking a Cabana if possible.
+In 2023 we had such a great time and as always, I highly recommend booking a Cabana if possible.
 There are plenty of picnic benches and tables if you can’t get a Cabana.
 In 2023 we even spotted kid sized loungers which was a nice touch.
 During our 2022 Wet’n’Wild visit many camps thought it would be a great thing to do in Toronto as well but lines weren’t that bad to be honest.
 Longest we stood in line was about 20 minutes but most were under 10 minutes.
 However in 2023, there were barely any camp visits on the day we were there and we didn’t stand for more than 2 minutes at most rides EXCEPT for Caribbean Chaos which took us an hour!!!
 I realized that in 2023 they didn’t have as many round boats and so things were very slow as we had to wait for the two to three to be rotated.
 Keep an eye on the food lines and go before or after the rush lunch hours (or if you have a Cabana, your server will bring your food and drink to you).
 We went on each and every ride at least once during our 2021 Wet and Wild visit and in 2022 we made the mistake of leaving our favourite ones for the end of the day and there was a thunderstorm warning that made the park close an hour early which is why we stood for an hour in 2023 for that very same ride.
 Oh and while the tunes weren’t AS great (old school) as previous years, in 2022 and 2023 it was your basic radio channel and it wasn’t easy to enjoy the tunes as it was barely audible.

 When to Visit Wet’n’Wild Toronto